 Fast Forward to 2023.

 I broke down again.
-At first Yi He doesn’t know exactly what is happening, but when she knows that she needs to do a series of test, including MRI scan and admitted 2 weekly for medication infusion, she also cried on the spot.
-I told her it’s okay, we are all helping her, and we got medicine for her.
+At first Yi He doesn’t know exactly what is happening, but when she knows that she needs to do a series of tests, including an MRI scan and needs to be admitted 2 weekly for medication infusion, she also cried on the spot.
+I told her it was okay, we are all helping her, and we got medicine for her.

-Even though it’s just suspecting, but we are not taking any chance and went ahead for the treatment.
-It’s not cheap.
+Even though it’s just suspecting, but we are not taking any chance and went ahead with the treatment.
+It was not cheap.
 The drug cost $8k plus, and there is no government subsidy on the drug.
 Thankfully, our insurance provides us with coverage.
-So at the time of writing, she already completed her 1 first month of 2 weekly medicine infusion (Abatacept) and also started steroid medication again.
+So at the time of writing, she already completed her 1 first month of 2 weekly medicine infusions (Abatacept) and also started steroid medication again.

 Coping with it

-It’s a long and painful journey of diagnosing Scleroderma, because it’s a rare condition and it doesn’t have any symptoms at all.
-Her arm redness just feel like an insect bite, although a bit hard but not swollen and not itchy.
+It’s a long and painful journey of diagnosing Scleroderma because it’s a rare condition and it doesn’t have any symptoms at all.
+Her arm’s redness just feels like an insect bite, although a bit hard but not swollen and not itchy.
 The pain and warmth when touched only happened once.

 I couldn’t find any suitable support group for kids who had Scleroderma in SG but found one from overseas.
 She also made a friend from the USA who has the same age and condition as her.
 Mental support has been great so far and the KKH team that has been taking of her is also great.
 All I can say is we are very blessed despite all these difficulties.

-If you have any more questions regarding her condition or if your child also has just diagnosed with the same condition, I’m happy to connect.
-Hopefully, I do not wish any child and parent to go through this.
+If you have any more questions regarding her condition or if your child also has just been diagnosed with the same condition, I’m happy to connect.
+Hopefully, I do not wish any child or parent to go through this.